 For example, the number of USB ports, RAM slots, SATA connectors, and PCIe slots is determined by the chipset.
 Moreover, the chipset also determines whether some features such as CPU overclocking, AMD Crossfire, AMD StoreMI, Nvidia SLI, and Intel Optane will be supported.

-At the end of the day, when gaming PCs are concerned, the most important feature that you’ll most likely want to have is overclocking.
+At the end of the day, when gaming PCs are concerned, the essential feature that you’ll most likely want to have is overclocking.
 Furthermore, the prospect of having multiple GPUs might appeal to gamers with deeper pockets.
 You can check the feature sets of AMD chipsets here and those of Intel chipsets here.

 NOTE: As we have mentioned in the previous section, there are some compatibility issues to keep in mind with Intel.
 Namely, older Skylake and Kaby Lake CPUs won’t work on the latest 300-series chipsets, while the newer Coffee Lake CPUs won’t be compatible with the older 200 and 100-series chipsets.
 This is important to keep in mind in the case that you might want to pair a new CPU with an older motherboard model or vice versa.
 In any case, you can see the relevant compatibility info in the Wikipedia article linked above.

-The core count is the spec most commonly flaunted by CPU manufacturers today, so what are cores, what purpose do higher core counts serve, and is a high core count truly important for gaming?
+The core count is the spec most commonly flaunted by CPU manufacturers today, so what are cores, what purpose do higher core counts serve, and is a high core count important for gaming?

 To put it simply, a core is a processor.
 In the past, CPUs had only one core.
 However, after the processing capabilities of single-core CPUs were pushed to their limits, AMD and Intel started designing mainstream desktop CPUs with two cores.